12 steps to incorporating in Kuwait

 See below further information on the steps to register a new business in Kuwait.

-- Consultation phase: Healy Consultants and our Client discuss our Client’s business plan in Kuwait.
-Our Firm then determines the optimal corporate structure for the same;
+- Consultation phase: Healy Consultants Group PLC understands our Client’s business and goals in Kuwait and then determines the optimal corporate structure for our Client to accomplish the same.

-- Planning phase: All Kuwait entities must appoint i) a 51% local shareholder and ii) a local general manager.
-If required, Healy Consultants Group PLC supplies professional passive Kuwaiti nominees for these two roles; Healy Consultants provides our Client with a detailed project plan for the Kuwait business setup, outlining each step towards completion of the engagement;
+- Planning phase: Healy Consultants Group PLC will plan our Client’s engagement from A to Z and prepare a detailed project plan for the Kuwait business setup, outlining each step towards completion of the engagement.

-- Additional registrations: The new company will then register with and obtain a civil number from the Public Authority for Civil Information (PACI), a mandatory requirement when dealing with other Kuwaiti government departments.
-Additionally, the Ministry of Labour and Social Affairs conducts an inspection of the business premises;
+- Additional registrations: The new company then register with the Public Authority for Civil Information (PACI) and obtain a civil number, a mandatory requirement when dealing with other Kuwaiti government departments.

-- Engagement completion: Following the receipt of all necessary inspection approvals and company documents, Healy Consultants couriers a full company kit to our Client, including original corporate documents, unopened bank correspondence and a Client feedback survey.
+- Engagement completion: Following receipt of all necessary inspection approvals and company documents, Healy Consultants Group PLC couriers a full company kit to our Client, including original corporate documents, unopened bank correspondence and a Client feedback survey.

 Foreign entrepreneurs will be required to present: